dinhyen/dinhyen.github.io/source/travel/france/aix-en-provence/index.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/aix-en-provence/aixenprovencestreetscene.jpg'/>

 Last visit: May 2004
-Pros: Some historical connections, trace the footsteps of Cézanne, vibrant small-town
+Pros: Some historical connections, trace the footsteps of C&eacute;zanne, vibrant small-town
 Cons: No major attractions
 In a nutshell: One of many principal rest stops in Provence
 <!-- Darkbox -->